 None of the park sites at Golden Gate National Recreation Area charge an entrance fee, however, visitors to Alcatraz Island must purchase a ferry ticket for transportation.
 For information about other fees, visit our Fees and Passes page.

 Muir Woods National Monument requires an entrance fee for individuals 16 years of age and older.
-Visitors are also required to make reservations if traveling by car or shuttle.
+Parking reservations are always required.
+Visit GoMuirWoods.com.

 Fort Point National Historic Site does not charge an entrance fee.